Virgil Cordano

-Father Virgil Cordano O.F.M.
-(December 3, 1919 – May 22, 2008) was the long-time pastor of the Santa Barbara Mission.
+George Cordano (December 3, 1919 – May 22, 2008), known as Father Virgil Cordano or Father Virgil O.F.M. was the Franciscan friar and long-time pastor of the Santa Barbara Mission.

-Biography
+Early life and family

+Father Virgil Cordano's given name was George Cordano.
+He was born on 3 December 1919 into a Catholic Italian immigrant family in Sacramento, California.

+Career

-Born to a Catholic Italian immigrant family in Sacramento, California, Father Cordano came to Santa Barbara, California in 1934 to study at the adjacent St. Anthony's Seminary at the Santa Barbara Mission, then the primary training ground in California for the Franciscan Order (Friars Minor, or OFM).
+Father Cordano came to Santa Barbara, California in 1934 to study at Saint Anthony's Seminary at the Santa Barbara Mission, then the primary training ground in California for the Franciscan Order (Friars Minor, or OFM).
+He graduated in 1939 as class valedictorian.
+After completing his clerical training at the Mission Theological Seminary, he was ordinated in June 1945 by Bishop Joseph T. McGucken.
 Except for graduate work at The Catholic University of America, Washington, D.C., Cordano spent his entire career at the Santa Barbara Mission.
 He was chosen to be the official Santa Barbara greeter of Queen Elizabeth II during her 1983 visit to the town.

+Declining health and death

 Father Cordano died at age 89 on May 22, 2008.